dicook/Data_Modelling_and_Computing/content/_index.md

 - Lectorials: Tue 4:00-5:40; Thu 10:00-11:40 (101 - LTB Bldg 92)
 - Note: ED is used for asking for help, reading and lab exercise quizzes and assignment turn in.
 Only your name and email is stored in this system.
+- **If you register after the start of the semester** or if you miss a lecture/lab, it is your responsibility to catch up with missed material, learn about due dates for material to be turned in, and getting assigned to a group for team work.

 ## Consultation times

 - Di: Mon 10:30-11:30; Thu 12:30-1:30 Menzies E762A